MicrosoftDocs/azure-devops-docs/docs/work/backlogs/define-features-epics.md

 >[!NOTE]
->**Feature availability**: Epics are supported on Team Services and TFS 2015 and later versions.
+>**Feature availability**: Epics are supported on VSTS and TFS 2015 and later versions.
 Each team can choose the backlog levels that are active as described in [Select backlog navigation levels for your team](../customize/select-backlog-navigation-levels.md).

 With portfolio backlogs you can quickly add and group items into a hierarchy, drill up or down within the hierarchy, reorder and reparent items, and filter hierarchical views.
 Portfolio backlogs are one of three classes of backlogs available to you.
 For an overview of the features supported on each backlog and the two types of boards, see [Backlogs, boards, and plans](../backlogs-boards-plans.md).